14 Jul : Stockhead : Another medtech stock is about to hit the ASX block…and it’s already been FDA cleared

 No waiting for FDA green light

-FDA approval is critical for small caps because in many health care markets the US is the world’s biggest opportunity.
+FDA clearance is critical for small caps because in many health care markets the US is the world’s biggest opportunity.

 And the respiratory diagnostics market is no different with 73.5 million procedures annually and the market worth $US13.7bn ($19.7bn), representing 40 per cent of the global opportunity.

-4DMedical founder & CEO Andreas Fouras said having FDA approval before listing was proof 4D could deliver and also de-risked the company.
+4DMedical founder & CEO Andreas Fouras said having FDA clearance before listing was proof 4D could deliver and also de-risked the company.

-A large chunk of health companies join the ASX before they’ve obtained any kind of regulatory, including FDA, approval which is not guaranteed and can take years.
+A large chunk of health companies join the ASX before they’ve obtained any kind of regulatory, including FDA, clearance which is not guaranteed and can take years.

-“The FDA is the world’s most significant health-care regulator — we’ve got their seal of approval,” Fouras told Stockhead.
+“The FDA is the world’s most significant health-care regulator — we’ve got their clearance,” Fouras told Stockhead.

-“What also helped was that the FDA’s approval was a little broader than we expected…which is at their discretion.
+“What also helped was that the FDA’s clearance was a little broader than we expected…which is at their discretion.

-“A lot of companies don’t have [FDA approval] and are on the bourse looking to get it.
+“A lot of companies don’t have [FDA clearance] and are on the bourse looking to get it.
 But the investors know we already have it.

 “We’re not the oldest company but we’re over seven years old now.
 So we’ve got track record of delivering and we’re very proud of that.